peilinF/CS546-Group31-FinalProject/README.md

 ## Park Domination Map

 ### Notice
-This project is basically tested on "Google Chrome", We highly recommend you run this project on the same browser.
+This project is tested on "Google Chrome", We highly recommend you run this project on the same browser.

 ### About
 “National Park Domination Map” is a light-weight and fun informational site for outdoor travelers.
 Users can select each national park that they have visited from a dominant map, and the corresponding map area will be highlighted.
 Users can also mark the national park that they wish to visit.